-At the beginning of the year I will be making a huge switch from my full time position to freelance in order to get rid of my long commute and be closer to home and my two year old.
-To say I am nervous for the transition is an understatement.
+At the beginning of the year, I will be making a huge switch from my full-time position to freelance in order to get rid of my long commute and be closer to home and my two-year-old.
+To say I am nervous about the transition is an understatement.
 Do you or your readers have any tips?
 Freelance is a new venture for me and brings tons of anxieties around benefits, 401K, how to withhold for taxes, ahhh!

 Thank you in advance for any suggestions, Rebecca

 I know what you mean about anxiety and fear!
-It took me many months to get all my ducks in a row, before I felt confident launching my business.
+It took me many months to get all my ducks in a row before I felt confident launching my business.
 Even then I still made mistakes along the way.
-But with a little pre-planning and the right tools you’ll prepared to handle whatever comes your way.
+But with a little pre-planning and the right tools, you’ll be prepared to handle whatever comes your way.

 When I switched from employee to entrepreneur, I was totally clueless about what to do with my existing 401K and how to plan for my future.
 Luckily, my husband and I were able to come up with a plan that works well for us as a family.

 First, you’ll probably want to roll over your existing 401K into an IRA (Individual Retirement Account), SEP IRA (Simplified Employee Pension) or a Solo 401K, so that you can continue to contribute to your retirement plan.
 Each type of account has its own pros and cons, so meeting with a financial planner can take a lot of the guesswork out of the process.
 I was able to meet with one at my bank branch.
 It took a couple of meetings to get the paperwork filled out, filed, and the account setup, but once everything was in place it’s been little to no maintenance to keep up.

 If you need more tips for preparing for retirement when you have unpredictable income — check out this article!